Sustainability

 If weight loss is what you’re after give this some serious thought.
 Maybe you need a visual reminder – leave a note to initiate your habits.
 It might be that you need an auditory cue – set an alarm.

 You can do this, and I hope you know that I am here rooting you on!
-Do someone a solid, and a cheerleader for them too.
+Do someone a solid, and be a cheerleader for them too.
 The success of others is worth celebrating even if you’re not there yet.
 Kindness is a magnet it brings us together.

 The Water Secret